petros-d/docs/cloud/secrets-backend.md

 Those should live at `/airflow/connections` and `/airflow/variables`, respectively.
 For example, if you're using a secret with a connection id of `smtp_default`, it should exist at `/airflow/connections/smtp_default`.

 :::info
 If you add a connection, it must exist as a string representing an Airflow `connection_uri`.
-[Here is an example](https://godatadriven.com/blog/highlights-of-the-apache-airflow-1-10-10-release/) to help get you started.
-You can read about generating a `connection_uri` [in the Apache Airflow documentation](https://airflow.apache.org/docs/stable/howto/connection/index.html#generating-connection-uri).\
+You can read more about generating a `connection_uri` in the [Apache Airflow documentation](https://airflow.apache.org/docs/stable/howto/connection/index.html#generating-connection-uri).
 :::

-### Step 2: Set your Connection Locally
+### Step 2: Set your Secrets Backend in a Local Environment

-Now that you have a Connection saved, the next step is to configure your `Dockerfile` on Astronomer to use this AWS SSM Parameter Store instance server as the default secrets backend for your local Airflow instance.
+Now that you have a secret saved for testing, you can configure your Astronomer project to use your Parameter Store instance server as a secrets backend in a locally running Airflow environment:

-To do so, follow the steps below.

 1. Add the following environment variables to the `.env` file in your project directory to be used in your _local_ Airflow instance:

+    ```text
     AWS_ACCESS_KEY_ID="YOUR-AWS-KEY"
     AWS_SECRET_ACCESS_KEY="YOUR-AWS-SECRET-KEY"
+    ```

-   This will keep our connection to the SSM server secure, though make sure to keep your `.env` file in `.gitignore` when you deploy these changes to your project.
+   This will keep your connection to the Parameter Store server secure, though make sure to keep your `.env` file in `.gitignore` when you deploy these changes to your project.
 We'll set these variables separately on Astronomer.

-2. Add the following lines to your `Dockerfile` to instantiate those SSM-specific Environment Variables and use them in the context of Airflow's `AIRFLOW__SECRETS__BACKEND` configuration:
+2. Add the following lines to your `Dockerfile` to set Airflow's `AIRFLOW__SECRETS__BACKEND` configuration via environment variables:

+    ```text
     ENV AWS_ACCESS_KEY_ID $AWS_ACCESS_KEY_ID
     ENV AWS_SECRET_ACCESS_KEY $AWS_SECRET_ACCESS_KEY
     ENV AIRFLOW__SECRETS__BACKEND="airflow.contrib.secrets.aws_systems_manager.SystemsManagerParameterStoreBackend"
     ENV AIRFLOW__SECRETS__BACKEND_KWARGS='{"connections_prefix": "/airflow/connections", "variables_prefix": "/airflow/variables"}'
+    ```

-This tells Airflow to look for connection information at the `airflow/connections/*` path in your SSM instance.
+    This tells Airflow to look for connection information at the `airflow/connections/*` path in your Parameter Store server.

-If you're interested in further customizing what the interaction between Airflow and your SSM server looks like, learn more by reading [the full list of available kwargs for this integration](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/_api/airflow/providers/amazon/aws/secrets/systems_manager/index.html).
+To further customize what the interaction between Airflow and your SSM server looks like, reference the [full list of available kwargs for this integration](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/_api/airflow/providers/amazon/aws/secrets/systems_manager/index.html).

 > **Note:** If you'd like to reference an AWS profile instead of connecting via Environment Variables, you can also [add the `profile` param to your kwargs](https://airflow.apache.org/docs/1.10.10/howto/use-alternative-secrets-backend.html).

-### Test Your Connection
+### Step 3: Test Your Connection

-Test the connection to AWS SSM Parameter Store by calling the `get_conn_uri` method and passing it the `conn_id` of the secret you uploaded to your parameter store.
-If you followed our example, this would be `smtp_default`.
+To test the connection to AWS SSM Parameter Store, call the `get_conn_uri` or `get_variable` method in your DAG and pass it the connection ID or variable ID, respectively, of the secret you uploaded to your Parameter Store server.

+To test your changes run locally, run `astro dev stop` followed by `astro dev start` in your project directory.

-### Deploy to Astronomer
+### Step 4: Deploy to Astronomer

-Once you've confirmed that your connections are being imported correctly locally, you're ready to set your Environment Variables on Astronomer.
+Once you've confirmed that your connections are being imported correctly locally, you're ready to set your deploy your project to Astronomer Cloud

-1. Navigate to `Deployment > Configure > Environment Variables` section of our UI
+1. In the Astronomer UI, open your Deployment **Deployment** and click **Add Variables**.
-2. Set your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` as you did above in your `Dockerfile`
+2. Set your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to the same values as in your your `.env` file.
-3. Click "Deploy Changes" to save and publish your changes
+3. Click **Save Variables** to save and publish your changes.
-4. Deploy to Astronomer by running `$ astro deploy`.
+4. Deploy to Astronomer by running `astro deploy`.

-You now should be able to see your connection information being pulled from AWS SSM Parameter Store on Astronomer!
+You should now be able to see your connection information being pulled from AWS SSM Parameter Store on Astronomer.

 ## Google Cloud Secret Manager